 All Chapter contests must be judged in December of each year and Chapter winners submitted to the appropriate State Contest Chairmen on or before January 15th.
 (Chapter entries received after that date will not be considered.)
 State Chairmen, with the exceptions of the Oration Contestants, are to judge and have results ready for submission to National Society Chairs not later than February 1st.
 Kentucky Society’s Oration contest is judged at the Kentucky Society’s Annual Meeting.

-The Tom & Betty Lawrence American History Teacher Award is used to identify, recognize and commend an Outstanding Social Studies Teachers.
+History Teacher Award (submission deadline – 10 January) – The Tom & Betty Lawrence American History Teacher Award is used to identify, recognize and commend an Outstanding Social Studies Teachers.
 These extraordinary educators at private, public and parochial institutions, who teach our children in a middle or high school setting, will be recognized for actively addressing the history of the American Revolutionary era.
 The Tom and Betty Lawrence American History Teacher Award winner will represent a teacher whose instruction on the Revolutionary War era from 1750 – 1800 demonstrates educational efforts in the classroom that exceed and excel above current, accepted, curriculum requirements.
 For additional information please click “History Teacher Award” above.

 NSSAR Educational Outreach – The Sons of the American Revolution has been conducting education programs for elementary school children near Louisville, Kentucky, their national headquarters for a decade.
 These professional development sessions will enrich eastern Kentucky educators’ core knowledge about the American Revolution.
 Participating educators will integrate new content and interactive activities with their students at schools in rural counties of eastern Kentucky.